haskell/haskell-ide-engine/README.md

 ## Editor Integration

+Note to editor integrators: there is now a `hie-wrapper` executable, which is installed alongside the `hie` executable.
+When this is invoked in the project root directory, it attempts to work out the GHC version used in the project, and then launch the matching `hie` executable.

 All of the editor integrations assume that you have already installed HIE (see above) and that `stack` put the `hie` binary in your path (usually `~/.local/bin` on linux and macOS).

 ### Using HIE with VS Code